DataEngineeringGuru/Data-Guru/README.md

 7. Make any changes you would like to the markdown of the readme to get your content
 8. You now have a data science portfolio website!
 9. Note This is inspired fron a tutorial: How to Make a Data Science Portfolio by KenJee The Data Professor.
+10. You should try to have at min four links to your data science project work repos, the following is a list some of must haves:
+    1. Classification
+    2. Regression
+    3. Clustering
+    4. Deep Learning
+    5. NLP or Computer Vision Project.
+ The Data Professor reccommends you have as many as is possible.
+ Finally: try showcasing unique and interesting insights, develop your own models to generate these unique insights from relevant data sets.
+ Best of luck and most of all enjoy the process.
+ Again credits to The Data Professor Ken Jee!

 # [Project One Ball Image Classifier Project Overview](https://github.com/PlayingNumbers/ball_image_classifier)
 * Data science project example using deep learning for image classification